gabrielchaves7/origin_ui/README.md

 ---

 ## Getting Started 🚀
+### Overview
+The project aims to helps people putting their financial lives on track.
+To achieve this, we offer a tool to calculate person financial wellness based on person analyzing annual income and monthly costs.

+---
 ### Flutter
 The first thing you need is to setup flutter, please follow the steps:
 1. https://docs.flutter.dev/get-started/install